Elizabeth New Jersey Assault Lawyers

 Robbery is sometimes confused with theft.
 Theft occurs when someone takes a person’s property, while robbery occurs when a person uses force to harm a person, threatens a person with harm, or threatens to commit a serious crime such as murder, kidnapping, or cause bodily harm.
 Armed robbery occurs whenever a person uses a deadly weapon in the process of stealing someone else’s property.

 Armed robbery is a very serious charge.
 If you’re facing charges, or are being questioned in connection with an armed robbery in Elizabeth, New Jersey, it is important to understand your rights.
-Contact an armed robbery attorney as soon as possible.
+Contact an armed robbery attorney in Elizabeth NJ as soon as possible.
 The Law Office of Eric M. Mark can assist you if you’re facing serious charges.

 Protecting Your Reputation and Freedom